 Package samppy implements Hamiltonian Markov-chain sampling and some additional analysis methods for multivariate probability distributions.

-The probability distribution is represented only by an array of independent and identically distributed (i.i.d.) samples drawn from the distribution, with unifom probability mass for all samples.
+The probability distribution is represented only by an array of independent and identically distributed (i.i.d.) samples drawn from the distribution.

-The generated batch of sample vectors is stored in a 2D numpy array, either as ROWS or as COLUMNS.
-This is controlled by the module-global variable VECTOR_AXIS.
+The generated batch of sample vectors is stored in a 2D numpy array, either as rows or as columns.

 This package was developed mainly for use by another project.
 It is distributed separately because it may be useful for other purposes.

 The Hamiltonian sampler code was inspired by the LAHMC project by Jasha Sohlstein.
 The present implementation includes some safety features to facilitate its use.
 The present sampler does not include sampling within a general subspace manifold.

 The package requires Python 3.6 with Numpy and Scipy installed.
 It has been tested with Numpy v.
 1.17 and Scipy v.
 1.5.4.

 R M Neal (2011): MCMC using Hamiltonian dynamics.
 Ch.
 5 in Brooks et al. (eds) Handbook of Markov Chain Monte Carlo.
 Chapman and Hall / CRC Press.

 A. Leijon, G. E. Henter, and M. Dahlquist (2016): Bayesian analysis of phoneme confusion matrices.
 IEEE Transactions on Audio, Speech, and Language Processing 24(3):469–482.
 (Describes an application of credible-difference calculation.)